ADHD Medication Titration

 - side effects are acceptable to you and your child

 Once the proper dose is established, experts recommend visiting the doctor regularly -- about every three to six months.
-The doctor will check whether the medicine regimen your child is taking is still appropriate and the medication is still effective.
+The doctor will check whether the drug regimen your child is taking is still appropriate and effective.

-If your child does develop side effects, don't change the medication dose or stop the medicine without first talking to the doctor.
+If your child does develop side effects, don't change the medication dose or stop taking it without first talking to the doctor.